-Noam Angrist's interests focus on bridging the gap between evidence on 'what works' to enable young people to thrive and translation into scaled intervention and policy.
+Noam Angrist is the Academic Director of the What Works Hub for Global Education.
+His interests focus on bridging the gap between evidence on 'what works' to enable young people to thrive and translation into scaled intervention and policy.

 Noam has published in leading academic journals including Nature, Nature Human Behaviour, and the Journal of Economic Perspectives.
 In addition, he has published across disciplines, including education, economics, public health, and the natural sciences.
 His research includes primary research on programme and policy effectiveness via randomised trials and natural experiments, building global databases and public goods, and synthesising evidence to inform policy.